Azure/azure-sdk-for-js/packages/@azure/servicebus/data-plane/examples/README.md

 npm install ts-node
 ```

-To run the sample, simply use `ts-node`
+Copy the sample to your samples folder and use `ts-node` to run it.
 ```bash
 ts-node sample.ts
 ```